 Googe notes further, “Once back in the States, he devoted much of his life in service to his neighbors and community.
 Desmond’s character was defined not by one single event, but by repeated acts of honorable service to his country throughout his life.”

 Desmond died in 2006, and indeed, all who knew him remember him for his lifelong repeated acts of service.

 In 1992, during one of Ronald Reagan’s last public addresses, he offered these words about honoring our legacy of Liberty: “My fondest hope for each one of you is that you will love your country, not for her power or wealth, but for her selflessness and her idealism.
 May each of you have the heart to conceive, the understanding to direct, and the hand to execute works that will make the world a little better for your having been here.
 May all of you as Americans never forget your heroic origins, never fail to seek divine guidance, and never lose your natural, God-given optimism.
 And finally, my fellow Americans, may every dawn be a great new beginning for America and every evening bring us closer to that shining city upon a hill.”

 Those words sum up the life of Desmond Doss.

 It took 70 years to bring Desmond’s story to the big screen, primarily because of his concern that Hollywood would give him the glory, rather than God.
 This Mel Gibson film gives God the glory!
 I should note that it is violent, but *not* gratuitously violent.
-Instead, the violence will elevates your understanding of the God-inspired heroism of this little man.
+Instead, the violence will enlighten your understanding of the God-inspired heroism of this little man.
 It will be interesting to see if the Academy Awards honor his memory by recognizing this outstanding film with the awards it deserves.

 Hacksaw Ridge is a big screen production that will introduce Millennials to the reality of genuine heroism and American Patriotism.
 I highly recommend you see it!